Ms Pac-Man Competition

-The winning entry is the one that achieved the highest score given ten runs each.
-The averages are also shown for interest, and this time the winning entry had only the third-highest average.
+The winning entry is Nozomu, the one that achieved the highest score given thirteen runs each (ten prior to the conference and three live runs at the Ms Pac-Man competition session).
+The averages are also shown for interest, and this time the winning entry also had the highest average.

 they all have a fairly greedy short term strategy, and in many cases single food pills are left behind in the pursuit of more direct rewards, which makes life difficult towards the end of the level when these must be consumed in the absence of the relative security provided by the energiser pills.

 they are not fully competent: they sometimes make unforced errors, and die by failing to make an obvious turn for example.
 In some cases this appears to be due to screen parsing and/or control software failing to send the correct key response in sufficient time

 We look forward to improved entries for IEEE CIG 2012, and there is a very good chance that we'll see one of these breaking the 50k barrier.

 When you have a technique that works well, you may want to write it up as a paper for the IEEE Transactions on Computational Intelligence and AI in Games.